Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Proofs

 To prove Theorem \ref{Perco2} \textit{(ii)} consider the following sequence of events:

-where $(\Xi,R)$ is the Boolean model with centers given by $\Xi$ and radii given by $R$.
-By (\ref{pG}) and the Borel-Cantelli lemma, the last event has probability 0 when $\alpha$ is small enough.
+where $(\Xi,R)$ is the Boolean model with centers given by $\Xi$ and radii given by $R$, and the former to last event contains the former one because of Proposition \ref{monoappet} and Remark 3.
+By the Borel-Cantelli lemma, the last event has probability 0 when $\alpha$ is small enough.
 Thus, Theorem \ref{Perco2} \textit{(ii)} is proved.